eyedeekay/i2p-ssh-config/README.md

 OpenSSH and i2pd that automatically configures the sshd with fresh, i2p-only keys, only on the localhost, on port 7622.
 Then it forwards that new SSH service to the i2p network.
 All automatically.
 It doesn't have all the features I want it to yet, but it should work.
+I have not tested the systemd units yet.